boundir/AStrongerADVENT/README.md

 - The Spectre will now use Vanish after Shadowbind.
 - The Spectre Prime will now use Vanish after Shadowbind.
 - The Priest will prioritize using Holy Warrior on your MindControlled units.
+- Units are more likely to use grenades.
+- Purifier will attack the mimic beacon with his pistol.
+- Units in fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.

 Unit